 - Eternalism, entry in Wikipedia

-- Philosophy of Space and Time, entry in Wikipedia
+- Philosophy of space and time, entry in Wikipedia

-- Presentism, entry in Wikipedia
+- Philosophical presentism, entry in Wikipedia

 - Time, entry in the Internet Encyclopedia of Philosophy